 The two fundraisers planned through local, volunteer support, reinforce that making a difference can come in many shapes and sizes.
 Florida based Turning up the Heat on Brain Tumors and the Tri-cities Zombie Walk, Zombie walk for Brain Cancer in Richland, WA together raised over $2,100 and extended much needed awareness and education to the events combined 400+ attendees.

-With this disease “awareness is key, it is severely underfunded and unknown disease, the more people know about it the more can be done to find appropriate forms of care, research and solutions to these swift diseases.”
+With this disease “awareness is key, it is a severely underfunded and unknown disease, the more people know about it the more can be done to find appropriate forms of care, research, and solutions to these swift diseases.”
 Says Dellann Eliott who started the Chris Elliott Fund in a similar way, identifying ways she could make a difference, garnering support and working towards an important cause.
+With there being team fundraising ideas to check out, for example, options to set up a GoFundMe page to ask for donations or doing something as simple as setting up a bake sale, there are many ways that people can raise money for charity and help others in need.

 “The efforts these individuals are showing are fantastic and so crucial to our work in gaining awareness and education to ALL patients affected by this disease, as being one of the nations growing providers for patient resources on brain cancer, we are constantly striving enable individuals to have the right information to make the right decisions on this aggressive, swift and non-discriminating disease.”